 - Third week of August : ZLC Orientation & Preparatory Sessions

-- Last week of August: A Term begins
+- First week of September: A Term begins

 - Third week of December: A Term finishes